-2 Attribute Grammar Tutorial: Repmin
+2. Attribute Grammar Tutorial: Repmin

-Figure 1 shows Repmin [Bird, 1984], a typical example of an attribute grammar.
-Before we explain the example, we first discuss the three important syntactic elements.
+Figure 1 shows Repmin [Bird 1984], a typical example of an attribute grammar.
+Before we explain the example, we first discuss the three important syntactic elements in the figure.

-The data declarations resemble data declarations from Haskell.
+Syntax.
+The data declarations resemble Haskell data declarations.
 They describe the context-free grammar: type constructors are nonterminals, value constructors are productions, and constructor fields are symbols in the right hand side of productions.
 An instance of such a type is a tree where each node was produced by a constructor.
 The fields of the constructors are explicitly named and come in two variations: terminal symbols (with a double colon) and nonterminal symbols (with a single colon).